WMD-group/SMACT/docs/examples.rst

      (('Ti', 'Al', 'O'), (1, 1, 3)),
      (('Ti', 'Al', 'O'), (1, 4, 3)),
      (('Ti', 'Al', 'O'), (2, 1, 2))]

+There is `an example <https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb>` of how this function can be combined with multiprocessing to rapidly explore large subsets of chemical space.

 ==========================
 Compound electronegativity